 Experienced Fort Lauderdale Car Accident Lawyers can Help You Protect Your Legal Rights

 Issues of liability in careless and reckless driving accidents are complex, and making sure you receive just compensation requires experienced legal representation.
 If you have been seriously injured and would like to speak with a Fort Lauderdale car accident lawyer, we encourage you to contact us promptly for a free initial consultation.
 We handle all car accident cases on a contingency-fee basis, so you pay nothing unless we succeed in helping you recover just compensation.

-Injured by a Reckless or Careless Motorist?
-Hollander Law Firm can Help
+Injured by a Reckless or Careless Motorist in Fort Lauderdale?
+Hollander Law Firm Accident Injury Lawyers can Help

 When a motorist disregards the safety of others and an accident occurs, the driver needs to be held accountable for his or her actions.
 If you or a loved one has been hurt or killed in a car crash that may have been caused by careless or reckless driving, we can help.

 When you work with our firm, a team of experienced Fort Lauderdale car accident lawyers will be at your side every step of the way.
 We will carefully review your case and outline your options so that you can make the right decisions for you and your family.
 Our office serves clients in Fort Lauderdale, West Palm Beach, Boca Raton and throughout South Florida.